 The Counter-Terrorism and Security Act 2015 places a duty upon local authorities and educational providers to 'have due regard to the need to prevent people from being drawn into terrorism'.
 The DfE has provided statutory guidance for schools and child care providers: 'The Prevent Duty' (June 2015).
 The guidance summarises the requirements of schools and childcare providers in terms of four general themes: risk assessment, working in partnership, staff training and IT policies.
 Our school will ensure that staff are aware of the indicators of extremism and radicalisation and know how to respond in keeping with local and national guidance.
 Staff will use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral via Children's Services to the Channel programme.
 Equally children will be made aware of the risks and support available to them.
 We will ensure that children are safe from terrorist and extremist material when accessing the internet in schools.
-The Government has developed an 'educate against hate' website providing information and resources for schools and
+The Government has developed an 'educate against hate' website providing information and resources for schools and parents to support them to recognise and address extremism and radicalisation in young people.
+Given Derby is a priority area, schools can seek additional advice from the Local Authority's Prevent Coordinator or Local Authority's Prevent Education Officer.
+A risk assessment is in place for any visitors in school delivering content to pupils - this is overseen and signed off by the Headteacher.

 Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
 Unless the teacher has a good reason not to, they should also still consider and discuss any such case with the school or college's designated safeguarding lead and involve children's social care as appropriate.
 The duty does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
-In these cases. teachers should follow local safeauardina procedures.
+In these cases, teachers should follow local safeguarding procedures.